-- m.
+- I. Receive an annual report from the Chief Executive on HR strategy. - m.
 Consider and approve recommendations of the Chief Executive in relation to pay, performance and reward of all other staff. - n.
 Consider any issues in relation to the remuneration of non-executives (including the requirements of the Charity Commission), review the remuneration of non-executives annually and make recommendations to Council. - o.
 Consider any issues in relation to the performance review of non-executive members and make recommendations to Council. - p.
-Consider the Equality, Diversity and Inclusion Framework as it relates to GOsC staff and non-executives. - q.
+Consider the Equality, Diversity, Inclusion and Belonging Framework as it relates to GOsC staff and non-executives. - q.
 Consider issues of health and wellbeing as they relate to Executive and Non-Executives. - r.
 Make an annual report to Council on the work of the Committee.